 The Sony X950H is great for watching movies in HDR.
 It has a high contrast ratio that allows it to produce deep blacks, and it has a full-array local dimming feature to improve black level.
 It has an impressive color gamut and high peak brightness to deliver HDR content with vibrant colors and bright highlights.
 Black uniformity on our unit is outstanding, so there's no distracting backlight bleed in dark scenes.
 That said, uniformity can vary between units.

 The Sony X950H is good for gaming in HDR.
 It has a fast response time that results in very little motion blur, and it delivers a great HDR experience thanks to its high peak brightness and wide color gamut.
 Its input lag is low, even in 10-bit HDR mode.
 Sadly, it doesn't support VRR to reduce screen tearing.

 The Sony X950H has a simple, yet outstanding design, with thin bezels and minimal branding.
-Although the feet look thin, they're fully metal and they support the TV well.
-We have them set as wide as possible, but they can be moved inwards to accommodate smaller tables.
+Although the feet look thin, they're fully metal and support the TV well.
+We have them set as wide as possible, but you can move them inwards to accommodate smaller tables.

 The stand on the 49" variant is different; it's similar to the one on the Sony X950G.

 Footprint of the 55 inch stand at the wide position: 47.8" x 12.3"

 Footprint of the 55 inch stand at the narrow position: 32.1" x 12.3"

 The back of the TV is fairly plain and made of plastic.
 It has a horizontal brushed texture, and the inputs are facing sideways, making them easier to access when wall-mounted.
 There are two clips included in the box to tie the cables to the feet, which serve as cable management.